 - Ceramic dental implants offer you a more beautiful and a natural smile.

 - Zirconia implants are designed to withstand tremendous masticatory forces.

-- They are well known for its durability and inflexibility under pressure, which are excellent qualities for dental devices.
+- They are well known for durability and inflexibility under pressure, which are excellent qualities for dental devices.

 One piece design